obaker8/blog/_posts/2017-11-20-4-Places-to-go-for-Pet-Photos-with-Santa.md

 ---
 ![_config.yml]({{ site.baseurl }}/images/pet photo with santa.jpg)

-Last week we wrote a post on the dog blog outlining our favourite Holiday Photos with your Dog, check it out <a href="http://http://blog.furevery.com/6-Of-the-GREATEST-Holiday-Photo-Shoots-With-Dogs-D/">here</a>.
-While we are on the topic of Holiday photos, we've decided that no Holiday can be complete without taking your dog to get a photo with the big jolly man himself; Santa Claus!
+Last week we wrote a post on the dog blog outlining our favourite Holiday Photos with your Dog, if you missed it you can check it out <a href="http://http://blog.furevery.com/6-Of-the-GREATEST-Holiday-Photo-Shoots-With-Dogs-D/">here</a>.
+And while we are on the topic of Holiday photos, we've decided that no Holiday can be complete without taking your dog to get a photo with the big jolly man himself; Santa Claus!
 So this week we're sharing a list of businesses that are opening their doors (or chimneys) to Mr. Claus this year, and inviting all the nice doggos to come get their picture taken with Santa.